Hurricane Erick (2013)

-Hurricane Erick brought minor impacts to the western coastline of Mexico in July 2013, and was the last of a succession of four Category 1 hurricanes to affect the Pacific coast of Mexico early in the 2013 Pacific hurricane season.
-The fifth tropical cyclone and named storm and the fourth hurricane of the annual season, Erick originated from a tropical wave that moved off the western coast of Africa on June 18.
+Hurricane Erick was a fairly strong tropical cyclone that brought moderate impacts to the western coastline of Mexico in July 2013, and was the last of a succession of four Category 1 hurricanes to affect the Pacific coast of Mexico early in the 2013 Pacific hurricane season.
+The fifth named storm and fourth hurricane of the annual hurricane season, Erick originated from a tropical wave that moved off the western coast of Africa on June 18.
 The wave tracked swiftly westward with little development, emerging into the eastern Pacific on July 1.
-As a result of favorable environmental conditions, the wave developed into a tropical depression on July 4, and further into Tropical Storm Erick at 0000 UTC on July 5.
-Steered generally west-northwest, Erick intensified into a Category 1 hurricane and reached its peak intensity with winds of 80 mph (130 km/h) on July 6.
+As a result of favorable environmental conditions, the wave developed into a tropical depression on July 4, and further into Tropical Storm Erick at 00:00 UTC on July 5.
+Steered generally west-northwest, Erick intensified into a Category 1 hurricane and reached its peak intensity with one-minute maximum sustained winds of 80 mph on July 6.
 Its proximity to land and track over increasingly cooler waters caused the storm to deteriorate into a tropical storm the following day, though it remained at such intensity until degenerating into a remnant low early on July 9.
 The remnant circulation dissipated a few hours later, southwest of Baja California Sur.

-In preparation for the cyclone, numerous tropical cyclone warnings and watches were issued for various portions of the coastline of Mexico.
+In anticipation of Erick, numerous tropical cyclone warnings and watches were issued for various portions of the coastline of Mexico.
 Ports were closed and residents in low-lying areas were asked to evacuate to higher grounds.
 In addition, shipping by means of boat was suspended.
 Though the center of Erick remained offshore, the outer bands of the system brought gusty winds and isolated heavy rainfall to Western Mexico.
 In Guerrero, minor flooding was reported in the cities of Acapulco and Puerto Marques.
 A river overflowed its banks in Nayarit, flooding several cities in the state.
 Numerous cars, streets, and homes were damaged by flooding.
 A woman died as she attempted to flee her house, while a man was killed after being swept away by the river.
 Hundreds of people were rescued by the Mexican military and Nayarit officials.
 Across Baja California Sur, the storm produced widespread precipitation, leading to flooding.